ashik-jyothi/react-node-mongodb-redis-jwt/README.md

 ## Installation

-First clone this repo and install dependencies
+First clone this repo and install dependencies.
+Need mongo and redis running on default port in the host machine for this project to work as expected.

 ```bash
 cd backend && npm install && cd ..